SrijanBadhya/Debsoc/Running the PES Debsoc.md

 Many factors go into ensuring the quality of experience of a debate session.
 Debate is an extreme sport, and half the people are going to feel sad at the end of a session.
 Sadness cannot be avoided, but we can absolutely work to minimize its sting.

 Debate is weird and often an acquired taste.
 I believe that it takes quite a while to get a feel for debate before you fall in love with the real thing, rather than what you thought it would be.
-So, hooking in people to come for the initial sessions in the short term, to push them towards the love point is crucial.
+So, hooking in people to come for the initial sessions in the short term, is crucial to push them towards the love point.
 (This love point is usually the point where your brain gains 'debate vision', and you start to understand what goes on in a debate).
 For this purpose, I think it's justified to paint an incomplete picture of debate and slowly nurture people before you hit them with the brutality.

 What I mean by this is:
-- not dropping finance and IR (International Relations) motions in the early days.
+- Not dropping finance and IR (International Relations) motions in the early days.
 - Even within other subjects, giving easy and accessible motions (and motions they would find fun).
 Feeling hopeless and having nothing to say before a speech is quite depressing.
 - Although we know that nearly all motions are balanced, freshers often think most motions are unbalanced.
 Give them easy motions which even they will think are balanced.
 - Philosophy motions are usually fun, but unfortunately usually follow the format of, "THW use this amazing technology", and feel unbalanced for opp because: